 I recently formed an LLC to provide marketing services to business and industries that could benefit from my experience.
 Part of that experience is a wide and deep network of organizations that I trust in areas of marketing outside my sweet spot of brand storytelling.
 So I can easily scale my virtual organization to meet the needs of any client, established or growing.
 Once we brainstorm the needs of your organization, I will provide a detailed blueprint of what I feel it will take to provide solutions to your business pain.
 That plan will look at the resources available internally as well as those that can be assembled at a moments’ notice for defined project work.
 We can structure interactions in the way that best suits your internal workflows with the overall goal of providing a complete solution, on-time and -budget.
 If I am not the right partner for the short- or long-term project we identify, I’m happy to connect you with a specialized marketing services provider that better matches your needs.

 Thanks for your interest!
 I’d love to speak with you about your business and specific branding or storytelling needs.
 From there we can decide whether or not my service offerings are a match and go from there.
 I am actively engaged with a number of clients at the same time, some in the same industry, but you can be confident that your proprietary information and assets will not be shared outside of our project team.
-For a list of select work, check out my Storytelling page.

 The information you share about your brand and business is important to me.
 Once we have entered into an engagement, whether a project or a retainer relationship, any details shared will be be covered by a standard non-disclosure agreement for the duration of the engagement.
 Any questions, just ask!